RoyalIcing/Orb/site/readme.md

 Orb is Elixir at compile time and WebAssembly at runtime.

+Orb is [alpha](https://github.com/RoyalIcing/Orb/issues?q=is%3Aopen+is%3Aissue+milestone%3AAlpha) in active development.
+My aim is to refine the current feature set and complete a `.wasm` compiler (current it compiles to WebAssembly’s `.wat` text format) in order to [get to beta](https://github.com/RoyalIcing/Orb/issues?q=is%3Aopen+is%3Aissue+milestone%3ABeta).

 ## Write functions using an Elixir subset

 You can write maths using familiar `+ - * /` operators in Orb.